Alder Springs Hike, Alder Springs

 Enjoy spring wildflowers on this hike to burbling Alder Springs within the Crooked River National Grasslands.
 Join the Deschutes Land Trust and Jane Meissner for a hike through the sun-warmed sagelands that give us our first spring wildflowers.
 See white sand lilies, yellow bells, spring gold and more.
 We'll hike down to Alder Springs itself, check out Whychus Creek and return back the way we came.
 Registration is required and opens 1 month prior to the event.

 This outing is full.
 To add your name to the wait list, click the yellow “Register Now” button above.

 Outing Details + Route

-Hike Rating: This is a challenging 7-mile hike on trails in the Crooked River National Grasslands.
+Hike Rating: This is a challenging 3-mile hike on trails in the Crooked River National Grasslands.

-Route: This hike will start at the Alder Springs trailhead and follow trails down to Whychus Creek.
-You will then ford the creek and continue on trails to confluence of Whychus Creek and the Deschutes River.
+Route: This hike will start at the Alder Springs trailhead and follow trails down into the Whychus Creek canyon.
 Terrain will be uneven at times.

 What to Bring

 Snacks/Lunch, water, sturdy hiking shoes.
 Dress for the weather.

 Alder Springs is a 840 acre in-holding within the Crooked River National Grasslands.
 The Land Trust initiated negotiations and cooperatively partnered with The Trust for Public Land to conserve the property in 1998.
 The Alder Springs property is bisected by Whychus Creek, just above Whychus Creek's confluence with the Deschutes River.
 Alder Springs is owned and managed by the Crooked River National Grassland.